 Numerous upper valley and central Vermont businesses, educational institutions and service organizations also contribute essential gifts to support this annual event.
 Many of these benefactors have supported this service event throughout its history.

-This year, to celebrate the special anniversaries of this fundraiser and its beneficiary and of the university itself, Norwich University is hosting a concert to benefit The Veterans’ Place Inc. featuring Vermont native and Nashville-based country musician Jamie Lee Thurston.
+This year, to celebrate the special anniversaries of this fundraiser and its beneficiary and of the university itself, Norwich University is hosting a concert to benefit The Veterans’ Place Inc. featuring Vermont native and Nashville, Tennessee-based country musician Jamie Lee Thurston.
 The concert is set for at 8 p.m.
 Nov.
 9, in Plumley Armory.
 Advance tickets can be purchased for $25 at https://alumni.norwich.edu/legacymarchconcert until Nov.
 6 or at the door for $30 the night of the concert.
-Proceeds from the benefit concert go to The Veterans’ Place Inc.
+Concert proceeds go to The Veterans’ Place Inc.

 Join Norwich University students for this amazing concert to entertain and support our veterans.